Cloud-based pump solution is setting new standards

 Improved efficiency forproduction – and the environment

 This innovative solution includes many components from the Siemens Digital Enterprise portfolio, including standard sensor technology, and control and management solutions.
-Then there is the ability to transfer data reliably to MindSphere, the open, cloud-based IoT operating system from Siemens, and an app to evaluate system condition data.
+Then there is the ability to transfer data reliably to MindSphere, the leading industrial IoT as a service solution from Siemens, and an app to evaluate system condition data.
 The pumps themselves come from Grundfos.

 “We see intelligent motor/pump systems as vital to making production processes even more efficient and cost-effective,” says Søren Bro, Chief Digital Strategist at Grundfos.
 “Moreover, wide-ranging information such as that supplied by our app creates a basis for process improvements at all levels.”